The Color > Color Adjust effect

 In the example below, we start with a blue TVPaint logo (R=0, G=0, B=255), placed on each image of an animation layer comprising forty-eight images.

-An animation key is placed at the first image of the layer, locking the value "0" for the Rotation parameter.
-A second key is placed at the last image of the layer, locking the value "2" for the Rotation parameter.
+A FX Stack keyframe is placed at the first image of the layer, locking the value "0" for the Rotation parameter.
+A second keyframe is placed at the last image of the layer, locking the value "2" for the Rotation parameter.

 When the FX stack is applied, you see the following result: